solana-labs/solana/book/src/transaction.md

 account address indexes, followed by a compact-array of opaque 8-bit data.
 The program ID index is used to identify an on-chain program that can interpret the opaque data.
-The program ID index is an unsigned 8-bit index to an account address in the message's vector of account addresses.
-The account address indexes are each an unsigned 8-bit index into that same vector.
+The program ID index is an unsigned 8-bit index to an account address in the message's array of account addresses.
+The account address indexes are each an unsigned 8-bit index into that same array.

 ## Compact-Array Format